-This Permanent Agreement represents the USDA's requirement for State Agencies (SA) to provide each instruction with a single Agreement when a SA administers any combination of the Child Nutrition Program(s).
+This Permanent Agreement represents the USDA's requirement for State Agencies (SA) to provide each instruction with a single Agreement when an SA administers any combination of the Child Nutrition Program(s).

-This Agreement shall be effective commencing on the earliest date specified by the SA Director, or in absence, the Program Manager, and remain in effect unless terminated as provided herein.
+This Agreement shall be effective on the earliest date specified by the SA Director or designee and remain in effect unless terminated as provided herein.